Middle Guard (Napoleonic): Hundred Days campaign

 In 1814, before the Napoleon's exile, the remnants of the Middle Guard was within the forces that attempted to defend Paris against the advancing Coalition forces.
 However, the Guard was undermanned, and also exhausted, making it unable to withstand the opposition.
 Napoleon's forces were no match for the well-equipped, and superior in number Allied armies, eventually leading to Fall of Paris, and Napoleon's abdication to Elba.

 During the Battle of Waterloo in 1815, the Middle Guard's final combat began when Napoleon ordered them deployed in a decisive assault against the allied forces commanded by Wellington.
-However, this attack failed because the Prussians/Blücher forces helped Wellington on the battlefield, which led to the end of Napoleon's ambitions.
+However, they were greatly inferior in numbers, and this attack failed in large part because the Prussians/Blücher forces helped Wellington on the battlefield, drawing away the reserves the emperor needed to break through the Anglo-allies, which led to the end of Napoleon's ambitions.
 Despite their reputation, the Middle Guard and the rest of the Guard could not overcome the strong defensive positions, and reinforcements of the Allies.